aws-samples/serverless-patterns/s3-b2bi-s3/README.md

    ```
 4. During the prompts:

    - Enter a stack name.
-I am assuming stack name to be `b2bi-stack1`.
+I am assuming the stack name to be `b2bi-stack1`.
    - Enter the desired AWS Region.
 Please refer to the documentation for the list of supported regions.
    - Enter `BusinessName`, `Email` and `Phone`.

 5. Note the outputs from the SAM deployment process.
-These contain the resource names and/or Ids which are used for next step as well as testing.
+These contain the resource names and/or Ids which are used for the next step as well as testing.

 6. Log into [AWS B2B Data Interchange](https://us-east-1.console.aws.amazon.com/b2bi/home).
 Click on the Transformers tab on the left hand navigation menu.
 Click on the `MyTransformer`.
 Click on the `Set Status` button and select `Active`.
 Please ensure that the `MyTransformer` status is set to `Active`.